rileyfletch/rileyfletch/README.md

 Computer science major with projected '25 graduation pursuing a career in software engineering

-Fields of interest are embedded systems, data science, web development, & app development
+Heavily interested in embedded systems, data science, and web/app development

 <!---
 nfletcher27/nfletcher27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.